The Nonviolent Jesus Podcast

 Upcoming Podcasts

-• August 24. #86.
-John Dear in conversation with Todd Walatka
+• August 31. #87.
+John Dear with Todd Walatka on St. Oscar Romero

 • September 7. #88.
-John Dear in conversation with Fr.
-Greg Boyle
+John Dear with Greg Boyle on gangs

 The Nonviolent Jesus Podcast is a free, weekly thirty-minute podcast, posted on every Monday, featuring Fr.
 John Dear and his reflections about Jesus, Gospel nonviolence, and peacemaking, and guests who teach, speak out, organize and work for a more just, most peaceful, more nonviolent world.
 Through these weekly reflections, we hope to inspire everyone to follow the nonviolent Jesus more faithfully and do our part to welcome God’s reign of peace with justice on earth!